python/cpython/Doc/library/test.rst

    then any of the attributes that would otherwise be expected on an object representing a warning will return ``None``.

-   The recorder object also has a :meth:`!reset` method, which clears the warnings list.
+   The recorder object also has a :meth:`~WarningsRecorder.reset` method, which clears the warnings list.

    The context manager is designed to be used like this::